musa-q/musa-q/README.md

 ## About Me

 - 🤔 I’m currently working on two public projects:
-    - An iOS application about the 99 Names Of God.
+    - An iOS application about the 99 Names Of God (Asma ul Husna – Esmaül Hüsna).
+Available @ [https://asmaulhusna.xyz/](https://asmaulhusna.xyz/).
     - A platform to learn and practice Levantine Arabic.
 Avaiable @ [www.myarabiclearner.com](www.myarabiclearner.com).

 - 💼 I work as a software developer, creating and maintianing bots to web-scrape different retailer websites which extract product data.